 The next thing you know, you have swiped the credit card and are walking out of Macy’s with four bags.

 Stay home.
 Do not even go to the mall.
 Find a new hobby that doesn’t cost money.

 You do not need any of that stuff that you just bought.
 Your closet is bursting at the seams as it is!

 Carrying A Credit Card Balance and Never Paying It Off

 This.
 This is how you “afford” all those luxuries you keep trying to impress the people around you with.
 One morning you are going to wake up and realize all those cards are maxed out and you are $40,000 in consumer debt.

-    All of these behaviors are those living for the now, fear of missing out, and you only live once mentalities.
+All of these behaviours are those living for the now, fear of missing out, and you only live once mentalities.
 Look past this weekend.
-Take a peek at your future and where you want to go in life and not where you want to go on Friday Night for happy hour!
+Take a peek at your future and where you want to go in life and not where you want to go on Friday night for happy hour!

 Figure out some financial goals, set up a budget, start an emergency fund — time to really be an adult instead of complaining how hard it is.